Nir Oz: Ecosystem

-In 1960, Nir Oz introduced a long-term water saving gardening project on 27 acre of kibbutz land.
+In 1960 Nir Oz introduced a long-term water saving gardening project on 27 acre of kibbutz land.
 Some 750 drought-resistant plants have been tested.
-The garden, designed by landscape architect Hayyim Kahanovich, uses only 50% of the water used in the center and north of the country.
+The garden, designed by landscape architect Hayyim Kahanovich, uses only 50 percent of the water used in the centre and north of the country.
 The project is conducted in cooperation with Ben Gurion University of the Negev and serves as a study and observation site for researchers, gardeners, teachers and students from all over the country.